AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 When you set up and configure an [!DNL AEM Forms] as a Cloud Service environment, you set up development, staging, and production environments.
 In addition, set up and configure a local development environment for rapid iterations and development.
 You can download and set up AEM SDK and [!DNL AEM Forms] add-on feature archive to set up a local [!DNL Forms] as a Cloud Service development environment.
 For detailed instructions, see [Set up a local development environment](setup-local-development-environment.md).

 Form authors connect to a development environment for form editing.
-The final forms is brought into the production environment through package export/import or CI/CD.
+The final forms are brought into the production environment through package export/import or CI/CD.

 Adobe recommends using AEM Developer SDK to develop and test features for Forms as a Cloud Service locally.
 The term Developer SDK is used to collectively represent the java docs, uber-jar, sources, and a cloud-ready quickstart for the customers to use.
 The Forms as a Cloud Service developer SDK consists of the Forms Add-On Feature Archive, Forms JavaDocs, Forms JavaScript Docs,  Forms Add-On API jar, and Docker images for Customer Communications.